Philadelphia Eagles vs. Detroit Lions NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Lions stats and trends

-- In games that Detroit totals over 359.1 yards, the team is 3-0 against the spread and 0-2 overall.
+- Detroit is 3-0 against the spread and 0-2 overall when the team amasses more than 359.1 yards.

-- The Lions have turned the ball over three more times (10 total) than the Eagles have forced a turnover (7) this season.

 Home and road insights

-- Detroit has two wins against the spread, and is 0-3 overall, at home this year.
+- Detroit has covered the spread twice at home, and is 0-3 overall there, this season.

-- This year, in three home games, Detroit has hit the over once.
+- In three home games this season, Detroit has gone over the total once.

 - On the road, Philadelphia has two wins against the spread and is 2-2 overall.

-- This year, in four road games, Philadelphia has gone over the total twice.
+- In four road games this year, Philadelphia has hit the over twice.

 Powered by Data Skrive.